crvouga/headless-combobox/readme.md

 - 🔌 Framework agnostic.
 You do have to write error prone adapter code.
 - 🌳 [Elm](https://elm-lang.org/)-like API.
 People may hate that.
 - 📚 Missing good documentation.
 The only way to learn this library is through the examples.
-- 🧪 Missing automated tests.
-(This is one is on the agenda)

 ## Good use cases are